 We should also not forget that the people are ahead of the leaders; they read the news and pick up innovations, birthing in towns the leaders have only heard of.
 If the governments help take these discussions forward, make it easier for people from both the countries to meet, exchange ideas and find a solution together – imagine how far we can reach!

 Omair Ahmad is the Managing Editor of the Thirdpole.net.
 A web portal that focuses on understanding Asia’ s water crisis.
 He has worked as a political analyst and journalist over the last decade, with a particular focus on the Himalayan region.
 He holds Masters degrees in International Relations from Jawaharlal Nehru University, Delhi, and Syracuse University, New York, and is the author of, “The Kingdom at the Centre of the World; Journeys into Bhutan”.
-The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.